-Current activities include the EURO-CANDY study, focussed on collecting the necessary information about the current management of invasive fungal infections in children and neonates from a large number of European centres.
+The EURO-CANDY study focussed on collecting the necessary information about the current management of invasive fungal infections in children and neonates from a large number of European centres.

 Our first post-graduate course in Paediatric Mycology took place on October 12-13, 2015 in Lisbon, Portugal.
 This post-graduate course specifically targets paediatric infectious diseases specialists, paediatric hemato-oncologists and immunologists, paediatric pulmonologists and neonatologists (and those in training).